-(Last year's course prefix/number MGT 244)
+(Former course prefix/number MGT 244)

 The decision-making process and problem-solving as key components are the focus of this course.
-Topics include: individual, group, and organizational decision-making; logical and creative problem-solving techniques; and the use of decision aids by managers.
+Topics include: Individual, group, and organizational decision-making; logical and creative problem-solving techniques; and the use of decision aids by managers.
 Application of theory is provided by experiential activities such as small group discussions, case studies, and simulations.
 (3 Lec.)

-MGMT 7371 Cooperative Work Experience (3) (Last year's course prefix/number MGT 703)
+MGMT 7371 Cooperative Work Experience (3) (Former course prefix/number MGT 703)